rmgonzal/rmgonzal.github.io/content/authors/admin/_index.md

 I was born in The Hague, Netherlands, but grew up in Santiago de Chile.
 In my free time, I enjoy traveling, playing music, and biking.

-My current areas of interest include using NV centers in diamonds for applications in quantum information and high-precision measurements, with potential applications in biology and material science.